 - To make your felt pieces to play with on the board, simply choose your colors of felt, cut out the downloadable templates below, trace onto the felt (or use the freezer paper method HERE), and cut them out.
 I like to keep the felt pieces for each set in little baggies and slip them into the pocket before rolling up the board for storage.
 Voila!

-Here are the downloadable templates I made for my own travel board, plus links to a couple other free templates that I think are totally adorable!
+Here are the downloadable templates I made for my own travel board, plus links to additional sets I’ve designed over the years.
+Enjoy!

 P.S. – What other types of travel felt board sets would you like to see templates for?
 A race track?
 An alphabet?
 The sky (and my limited drawing ability) is the limit!